papadanku/RealityDocs/docs/source/technical/modding/consolecommands.rst

    -  Increases the player number count in the W32 Dedicated to the number specified.
    -  Effect Unknown.
-   -  Maximum allowed is 100 though not sure if it’s a BF2 thing or not
+   -  Maximum allowed is 100 though not sure if it's a BF2 thing or not

 -  ``sv.minPlayersForVoting`` int -> int
 -  ``sv.notEnoughPlayersRestartDelay`` float -> float